ysuito/solider/README.md

 The build-all method automatically registers the program in the launcher, so you can launch it by clicking on the icon on the desktop named as firefox-solider.

+If you are a Japanese user, you can use `ubuntubase_ja` base image.

 ### Build All Image

 `./bin/solider.py build-all`